Flight Crew SOP

 These roles are designed to ensure that UVA operates efficiently and continues to provide a premier virtual airline experience, guided by strong leadership and a commitment to excellence in all aspects of our operations.

-Cody B. | UAL2
+TJ W. | UAL2

 coo@flyuva.org